YHJYH/Yuheng-Jia/index.md

 You can see my LinkedIn profile here [Yuheng](https://www.linkedin.com/in/yuheng-jia-00200116b/).

-My ambition is to become a full-stack Machine Learning Engineer, I am still working on it.
+My ambition is to become a full-stack Machine Learning Engineer/Data Scientist, I am still working on it.

-I currently live in London, UK, and I am looking for permanent job or internship in Machine Learning / Data Science.
+I currently live in London, UK, and WFH as a Data Scientist.
+I am looking for permanent full-time job in Machine Learning / Data Science.

 My courses at UCL are:
 1. COMP0078 Supervised Learning